cx-fef/cxworkshop/README.md

 # CxWorkshop

-This is custom code I wrote to demonstrate vulns and Checkmarx's ability to find dataflow...
+This is custom code started from James Brotsos that I augmented for my needs.
+I modified it to easily demonstrate vulns and Checkmarx's ability to find dataflow issues.
+I am going to use service hooks integration through the 'Import project' feature of Checkmarx One.
-It used the ADO plugin to generate pipeline code to perform both SAST and SCA.

 #feferman